marcellbarsony/obsidian/Networking/Services/SNMP/General.md

 In **SNMP** versions 2c (`SNMPv2c`), access is controlled using a plain text community string, and if the name is known, access can be gained to it

-> [!info]- Info - Community Strings
->
->**Community strings** can be seen as passwords that are used to determine
->whether the requested information can be viewed or not.
->
->The lack of encryption of the data is also a problem, as every time community
-> strings are sent over a network, they can be intercepted and read.

 > [!danger]
 >